rehamAbass/class3/class3/PITCHME.md

 ---
 This breaks our intuition, that the code is inherited by the subclasses.
++ However, it only affects cases where the superclass uses the hidden version, while you might expect it to use the overridden one.
 + However, hiding is not used much.
-+ So take care when it does happen!
++ But take care when it does happen!

 ---